silverstripe/developer-docs/en/02_Developer_Guides/00_Model/02_Relations.md

 }
 ```

-[warning]
+> [!WARNING]
-Note: The use of polymorphic relationships can affect query performance, especially
+> Note: The use of polymorphic relationships can affect query performance, especially
-on joins, and also increases the complexity of the database and necessary user code.
+> on joins, and also increases the complexity of the database and necessary user code.
-They should be used sparingly, and only where additional complexity would otherwise
+> They should be used sparingly, and only where additional complexity would otherwise
-be necessary.
+> be necessary.
 For example additional parent classes for each respective relationship, or
-duplication of code.
+> duplication of code.
-[/warning]

 ### `belongs_to`